TechieTeee/ScaleFi/ScaleFi/README.md

 ## Tests

-Start truffle and its development blockchain with
+Start hardhat and its development blockchain with

 `make start_console`

-Run the example migrations as well as the accompanying tests inside the truffle console
+Run the example migrations as well as the accompanying tests inside the hardhat console

 ```
-truffle(develop)> migrate --reset
+hardhat(develop)> migrate --reset
-truffle(develop)> test
+hardhat(develop)> test

 ```